felipebravom/EmoInt/README.md

 Scripts for WASSA-2017 Shared Task on Emotion Intensity (EmoInt).

 ## 1. Evaluation Script
-The evaluation script *evaluate.py* calculates the [Pearsons correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) and [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) between the gold standard scores and the given predictions.
+The evaluation script *evaluate.py* calculates the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) and [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) between the gold standard scores and the given predictions.
 The script can receive multiple pairs of prediction and gold standard files.
-In case of receiving more than one pair it will compute the average Pearsons and Spearman correlation.
-Note that Pearson is the official competition metric.
-Spearman's coefficient is only given as a reference.
+In case of receiving more than one pair, it will compute the average Pearson and Spearman correlation.
+Note that Pearson is the official competition metric and that Spearman's coefficient is only given as a reference.

 ### 1.1.
 Prerequisites